A global Torelli theorem for singular symplectic varieties: Deformations

 \section{Deformations}

-As usual in deformation theory, when we speak about the versal deformation $\scrZ \to \Def(Z)$ of a complex space $Z$, then the complex space $\Def(Z)$ has a distinguished point $0\in\Def(Z)$ such that the fiber of $\scrZ\to \Def(Z)$ over $0$ is $Z$ and we should actually speak about the morphism of space germs $(\scrZ,Z) \to (\Def(Z),0)$.
+As usual in deformation theory, when we speak about the semi-universal deformation $\scrZ \to \Def(Z)$ of a complex space $Z$, then the complex space $\Def(Z)$ has a distinguished point $0\in\Def(Z)$ such that the fiber of $\scrZ\to \Def(Z)$ over $0$ is $Z$ and we should actually speak about the morphism of space germs $(\scrZ,Z) \to (\Def(Z),0)$.
 All deformation theoretic statements have to be interpreted as statements about germs.

 Let $X$ be a normal compact complex variety with rational singularities and let $\pi:Y \to X$ be a resolution of singularities.
-Recall that by \cite[Proposition 11.4]{KM} there is a morphism $p:\Def(Y)\to \Def(X)$ between the Kuranishi spaces of $Y$ and $X$ and also between the versal families $\scrY \to \Def(\tX)$ and $\scrX \to \Def(X)$ fitting in a diagram
+Recall that by \cite[Proposition 11.4]{KM} there is a morphism $p:\Def(Y)\to \Def(X)$ between the Kuranishi spaces of $Y$ and $X$ and also between the semi-universal families $\scrY \to \Def(\tX)$ and $\scrX \to \Def(X)$ fitting in a diagram

-Recall from \cite{FK} that there exists a closed complex subspace $\Def^\lt(X)\subset \Def(X)$ parametrizing locally trivial deformations of $X$.
-More precisely, the restriction of the versal family to this subspace, which by abuse of notation we denote also by $\scrX \to \Def^\lt(X)$, is a locally trivial deformation of $X$ and is versal for locally trivial deformations of $X$.
+Recall from \cite[(0.3) Corollary]{FK} that there exists a closed complex subspace $\Def^\lt(X)\subset \Def(X)$ parametrizing locally trivial deformations of $X$.
+More precisely, the restriction of the semi-universal family to this subspace, which by abuse of notation we denote also by $\scrX \to \Def^\lt(X)$, is a locally trivial deformation of $X$ and is semi-universal for locally trivial deformations of $X$.

-Let $\pi:Y \to X$ be an irreducible symplectic resolution of a compact singular symplectic variety $X$ of dimension $2n$.
-As $H^0(T_Y)=0$, every versal deformation of $Y$ is universal.
-We also have $H^0(T_X)=H^0(\pi_*\Omega_Y)=0$ by Proposition \ref{proposition gkkp for symplectic} so that every versal deformation of $X$ is universal.
+Let $\pi:Y \to X$ be an irreducible symplectic resolution with $X$ of dimension $2n$.
+As $H^0(T_Y)=0$, every semi-universal deformation of $Y$ is universal.
+We also have $H^0(T_X)=H^0(\pi_*\Omega_Y)=0$ by Proposition \ref{proposition tangent sheaf} so that every semi-universal deformation of $X$ is universal.
 Let us fix universal deformations of $X$ and $Y$ and a diagram as \eqref{eq defo diag}.
 It is well-known that $\scrY \to \Def(Y)$ is a family of irreducible symplectic manifolds, at least in the sense of germs, i.e., possibly after shrinking the representative of $\Def(Y)$.
-If $X$ is projective, then also $\scrX\to\Def(X)$ is a family of irreducible symplectic varieties by \cite[Theorem 2.2]{Na01}.
-That this statement also holds without the projectivity assumption is highly probable, but it does not seem to be written somewhere in the literature.
-We will however not need this and even prove it for locally trivial deformations.
-Our first goal is to describe $p^{-1}(\Def^\lt(X)) \subset \Def(\tX)$.
+If $X$ is projective, then also $\scrX\to\Def(X)$ is a family of symplectic varieties admitting irreducible symplectic resolutions by \cite[Theorem 2.2]{Na01}.
+We will see in Proposition \ref{prop namikawa general} that as an application of our results this statement also holds without the projectivity assumption.
+Our first goal is to address smoothness of the space of locally trivial deformations.
+Recall from the introduction and Lemma \ref{lemma symplektisch} that we have an orthogonal decomposition